-The Standard College Team will immediately determine, without delay, and taking into account the safety of the community, the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The Standard College team will immediately determine, without delay, and taking into account the safety of the community, the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 The Standard College Team will identify which segment of the campus community will receive the notification, along with the content of the notification.

-If it is determined that an emergency notification should be sent, a member of the Standard College Team will send the notification via text message to the campus community through Standard College's third party notification service provider, Populi.
+If it is determined that an emergency notification should be sent, a member of the Standard College team will send the notification via text message to the campus community through Standard College's third-party notification service provider, Populi.
 Emergency messages can be sent through Populi within minutes of the occurrence of the incident.

 The content of the notification will be determined by members of the Standard College Team, and certain messages will be pre-formulated to expedite the notification process.
 Standard College has developed a number of template messages addressing several different emergency situations.
 The Standard College team member authorizing the alert will select the template message most appropriate to the ongoing situation and modify it to address the specifics of the present incident.
+In those cases where there are no predetermined template messages in the system, the Standard College team member authorizing the alert will develop a message to convey the appropriate information to the community.
 Messages are designed to convey the nature of the emergency and response actions that should be taken to protect life, property, and the environment.